Music of Indonesia: Tanjidor

-Contemporary music
+Contemporary genres

 The contemporary music of Indonesia is diverse and vibrant.
 Throughout its history, Indonesian musicians were open to foreign influences of various music genres of the world.
 American jazz was heavily marketed in Asia, and foxtrots, tangos, rumbas, blues and Hawaiian guitar styles were all imitated by Indonesian musicians.
-As the result, various genres were developed within Indonesian music frame: Indonesian pop, rock, jazz, and hip hop.
+As the result, various genres were developed within Indonesian music frame: Indonesian pop, rock, gospel, jazz, R&B, and hip hop.

 Indonesian music also plays a vital role in the Indonesian creative pop culture, especially as the soundtracks or theme songs of Indonesian cinema and sinetrons (Indonesian TV drama).
 Indonesian film Badai Pasti Berlalu (1977) were also produced successful soundtrack hit with same title in the same year, the soundtrack was remade in 1999 with Chrisye as the main singer and rendered by Erwin Gutawa in orchestra style.
 In 2007 the film was remade again with a new soundtrack that still features same songs performed by younger generation artist.
 Another popular Indonesian coming of age teen movie Ada Apa Dengan Cinta (2002) also produced successful soundtrack hits with most songs written and performed by Melly Goeslaw.

+In the late 1990s, within Indonesian popular music, contemporary Islamic songs were emerged, their performers made music as a tool for preaching.
+The main genres are nasheed (Aa Gym), Islamic rock (Ahmad Dhani and Dewa 19), and fusion style (Cak Nun and Kiai Kanjeng).

-Today the Indonesian music industry enjoys nationwide popularity.
+Today, the Indonesian music industry enjoys nationwide popularity.
 Thanks to common culture and intelligible languages between Indonesian and Malay, Indonesian music enjoyed regional popularity in neighbouring countries such as Malaysia, Singapore and Brunei.
 However, the overwhelming popularity of Indonesian music in Malaysia had alarmed the Malaysian music industry.
 In 2008 Malaysian music industry demanded the restriction of Indonesian songs on Malaysian radio broadcasts.